MV Sycamore

 MV Sycamore is a training ship built to support the Royal Australian Navy (RAN) by Netherlands shipbuilders Damen Group.
 The vessel was built in Damen's shipyard in Haiphong, Vietnam and launched in 2016.
-The ship is operated for the RAN by Teekay Australia and entered service in 2017.
+The ship is operated for the RAN's National Support Squadron by Teekay Australia and entered service in 2017.

 Design and description

 Sycamore's design is based on that of the Damen OPV 2400 design for a 2,400-tonne offshore patrol vessel.
 The ship is 94 m long with a beam of 14.4 m and a draught of 3.9 m. has a standard displacement of 2400 t and 2935 t at full load.
 The ship is powered by two diesel engines driving two shafts.
 The vessel has a designed top speed of 23 knot, with an actual max speed of 17.8 kn and a range of 5550 nmi at 16.2 kn.

 The RAN classes Sycamore as a "multi-role aircraft training vessel", and the ship is equipped with a hangar and a flight deck, allowing a single helicopter to land.
 Sycamore is the first ship to support the Australian Defence Force (ADF) designed from the outset to be able to operate unmanned aerial vehicles (UAVs).
 The vessel is fitted with the equipment necessary to operate Boeing Insitu ScanEagle fixed wing and Schiebel Camcopter S-100 rotary wing UAVs.
 Sycamore is equipped with Terma Scanter radar with a DBHG stabilized antenna and Terma C-Flex for support of the training mission of the vessel.
 She has a multi-use space, which can be configured to help cope with disasters.
 Sycamore will operate with two crews of 22 personnel who will maintain the vessel.
 The ship can accommodate up to 71 ADF personnel overnight.